• Skip to primary navigation

 • Once the lentils have softened and are starting to break down while still maintaining some of their shape, the soup is ready.

-Taste for more curry powder and salt, if necessary.*
+Taste for curry and salt flavor.
+Add more, if necessary.*

 • Ladle the soup into bowls.
 And top with cilantro garnish (optional).